Boulevard Brewing Company

 Boulevard Brewing Company is a brewery located in Kansas City, Missouri.
 The Brewers Association currently ranks the American arm of Boulevard's parent company, Duvel Moortgat USA, as the 4th largest craft brewery, and the 13th largest active brewery in the United States based on 2023 sales volume.
 Boulevard is the largest craft brewery in the state of Missouri.
 Boulevard's beers are available in select markets across the United States and Canada.

 In 2013, Boulevard was acquired by Duvel Moortgat Brewery.
-Terms of the deal were not disclosed, but industry publication Beer Business Daily estimated the sale price exceeds $100 million.
+Terms of the deal were not disclosed, but industry publication Beer Business Daily estimated the sale price exceeded $100 million.